Konijima/pz-java2typescript-generator/readme.md

 - NodeJS

-- Java 17 SDK must be added to the path. (*Require `javap` command to be available*)
+- Java 17 SDK must be added to the path.
+(*Require `javap` command to be available in your terminal*)

 <br>

 # Command Arguments

 ## `-src` argument
-Set the path to the game root directory where the generator will get the `.class` files from.
+Set the path to the game root directory where the generator will get the `.class` files.
 ```
 node dist/index.js -json -src "C:/Program Files (x86)/Steam/steamapps/common/ProjectZomboid"
 ```

 ## `-size` argument
-Amount of source file to compile at simultaneously.
+Amount of source files to compile simultaneously.
 ```
 node dist/index.js -json -size 200
 ```